hiandersson/dream-rl-agents/Documentation/PPO.md

 #### REINFORCE algorithm

 The goal of a policy gradient method is to maximize the future expected return.
-We can begin with set this up as the follow equation:
+We can begin with set this up as the follow equation, calculating the expectation of rewards:

 ![Problem setup](/Documentation/REINFORCE_Goal.png)

+- Tau is a trajectory, a sequence of state action pairs collected during an episode
 - U(theta) is the expected return
 - P(tau;theta) is the probability of the trajectory
 - R(tau) is the return from the trajectory